Canonical extensions of manifolds with nef tangent bundle: Introduction

 Given a Kähler manifold $(X, \omega)$ one may define in a natural way a bundle $p\colon Z_X\rightarrow X$ of affine spaces called a \emph{canonical extension} of $X$.
 One possible way to define $Z_X$ is as the universal complex manifold on which the cohomology class $[p^*\omega]=0$ vanishes.

 Canonical extensions were introduced by \cite{donaldson_SmoothnessOfMongeAmpereFlow} to prove regularity properties of solutions to the Monge-Ampère equation.
 They have subsequently also seen some uses related to K-stability and the existence of Kähler-Einstein metrics on Fano manifolds, see for example \cite{tian_KStabilityStrongly} or \cite{gkp_CanExtandKSTability}.

-Recently, in \cite{greb_CanonicalExtensions} another point of view on canonical extensions was suggested.
-Namely, besides discussing some relations to the existence of complexifications, they suggested the following question: \begin{Question} Let $X$ be a compact Kähler manifold.
-Is it true, that the tangent bundle of $X$ is nef if and only if some (resp.\ any) canonical extension of $X$ is a Stein manifold? \end{Question} The structure of compact Kähler manifolds possessing a nef tangent bundle is well-understood and by now classical (see \textbf{\cref{sec:StructureManifoldsWithNefTangent}}).
+Recently, in \cite{greb_CanonicalExtensions}, the following question was posed which suggests another point of view on canonical extensions: \begin{Question} Let $X$ be a compact Kähler manifold.
+Is it true, that the tangent bundle of $X$ is nef if and only if some (resp.\ any) canonical extension of $X$ is a Stein manifold? \end{Question} The structure of compact Kähler manifolds possessing a nef tangent bundle is well-understood and by now classical.
 However, specifically in the Fano case some very interesting questions such as the conjecture of Campana-Peternell remain open.
 Thus, \cref{IntroQ:GrebWong} is interesting as it suggests a possibly more geometric point of view on these problems.

-In \textbf{\cref{sec:canExtGeneralManifoldsWithNefTangent}} we give the following partial answer to \Cref{IntroQ:GrebWong}: \begin{Theorem} Let $X$ be a compact Kähler manifold with nef tangent bundle.
-If the (weak) Campana-Peternell conjecture \cref{weakCampanaPeternellConjecture} holds true then any canonical extension $Z_X$ of $X$ is a Stein manifold. \end{Theorem} The idea for the proof is quite simple: By a well-known result of Demailly-Peternell-Schneider, Cao (cf.\ \cref{flatness_of_Albanese}) some finite étale cover of $X$ fibres over a complex torus $T$.
-Now, any canonical extension of a torus is Stein as remarked in \cite[Proposition 2.13.]{greb_CanonicalExtensions} Moreover, assuming a weak form of the Campana-Peternell conjecture (see \cref{weakCampanaPeternellConjecture}) any canonical extension of any fibre $F$ is Stein as well.
-This was proved in \cite[Theorem 1.2.]{HP_Stein_complements}.
-In conclusion, it remains to \emph{put both cases together}.
-To this end, we understand canonical extensions of $X$ as fibre bundles in terms of the canonical extensions of $F$ and $T$ respectively.
+In \textbf{\cref{sec:canExtGeneralManifoldsWithNefTangent}} we give the following partial answer to \cref{IntroQ:GrebWong}: \begin{Theorem} Let $X$ be a compact K\"ahler manifold with nef tangent bundle.
+If the (weak) Campana-Peternell conjecture \cref{con:Campana-Peternell} holds true\footnote{Note added in proof: Recently, Conjecture~\ref{con:Campana-Peternell} has been proved by Wang \cite{wang_WeakCampanaPeternellConjecture}.
+In particular, the conclusion in Theorem~\ref{IntroCanExtStein} holds unconditionally.} then any canonical extension $Z_X$ of $X$ is a Stein manifold. \end{Theorem} \cref{IntroCanExtStein} was previously only known to hold in the special cases of complex tori by \cite[Proposition 2.13]{greb_CanonicalExtensions} and for Fano manifolds with big tangent bundle, see \cite[Theorem 1.2]{HP_Stein_complements}.